 ERC Grants are part of the EU’s Horizon 2020 programme for Research and Innovation which aims to generate more breakthroughs, discoveries and world-firsts.
 The ERC has three core grant schemes: Starting Grants, Consolidator Grants and Advanced Grants.
 To date, the ERC has funded some 8,000 top researchers at various stages of their careers, and over 50,000 postdocs, PhD students and other staff working in their research teams.
 The ERC strives to attract top researchers from anywhere in the world to come to Europe.

-Professor Irene Miguel-Aliaga is Head of the Gut Signalling and Metabolism group in the MRC London Institute of Medical Sciences and Professor of Genetics and Physiology in the Institute of Clinical Sciences at Imperial College London.
+Professor Irene Miguel-Aliaga is Head of the Gut Signalling and Metabolism group in the MRC Laboratory of Medical Sciences and Professor of Genetics and Physiology in the Institute of Clinical Sciences at Imperial College London.
 Irene was featured in our recent article celebrating International Women’s Day The Women Behind the Images – #IWD2018.

 Professor Miguel-Aliaga received a D.Phil. in Genetics from the University of Oxford, UK, where she developed invertebrate models of human disease with Professor Dame Kay E. Davies.
 She conducted her postdoctoral work with Professor Stefan Thor, first at Harvard, USA and then Linkoping University, Sweden, where she identified the first genetically defined enteric neurons in Drosophila.
 Irene was awarded a Marie Curie Fellowship to undertake further postdoctoral work with Professor Alex Gould at NIMR, London, where she uncovered similarities between the specification of gut-innervating insulin-producing neurons in flies and pancreatic beta cells in mammals.
 In 2008, she obtained an independent Wellcome Trust Research Career Development Fellowship to capitalize on the study of the enteric nervous system in Drosophila, first at the University of Cambridge and then in London.
 Irene was a recipient of an ERC Starting Grant in 2012, was elected to the EMBO YIP programme in 2012, and became a full EMBO member this year.